becoming/becoming.github.io/content/docs/how_tos/intellij_idea.md

 1. When installing from scratch
     - Please do not install all plugins, it'll transform your IDE into trash
+    - You can refer to [this article to learn more about how to configure for Java And Spring Boot](/docs/java/season_1/episode_6/)

 ## General default behaviour